QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

     using Test # Put this before any code in the lecture.

-In addition, we will be exploring packages within the `SciML ecosystem <https://github.com/SciML/>`__ and others covered in previous lectures
+In addition, we will be exploring packaged for `Ordinary Differential Equations <https://diffeq.sciml.ai/dev/tutorials/ode_example/>`__ within the `SciML ecosystem <https://github.com/SciML/>`__

 .. code-block:: julia

     using OrdinaryDiffEq
-    using Parameters, StaticArrays, Plots, RecursiveArrayTools
+    using Parameters, Plots

 The SEIR Model
 ==============

-In the version of the SEIR model, all individuals in the population are assumed to be in one of these four states.
+In the version of the SEIR model, all individuals in the population are assumed to be in a finite number of states.

 The states are: susceptible (S), exposed (E), infected (I) and removed (R).